-Windows 10 Creators Update has left me overwhelmed when it comes to features and the overall bug fixes.
-Game Mode, Paint 3D and the changes in Start Menu constitute only a small part of the changelog.
-In this segment, we bring to you a new feature called Sonic Sound on Windows 10 v1703.
+In this segment, we bring to you a new feature called Sonic Sound on Windows 11 and Windows 10.
 One might have already guessed by now that this feature has something to do with the audio and you are right.
-The Windows Sonic is a surround sound emulator for enhancing the audio quality on the headphones.
+The Windows Sonic is a surround sound emulator for enhancing the audio quality of the headphones.

 Enable Windows Sonic Sound on Windows 10